CEO-Rohit/CEO-Rohit/README.md

-- 👋 Hi, I’m @CEO-Rohit
+- 👋 Hi, I’m @Rohit
 - 👀 I’m interested in learning about computer science
-- 🌱 I’m currently learning Cloud Computing and Python.
+- 🌱 I’m currently learning Java full Stack Development.
-- 💞️ I’m looking to collaborate on Making projects on Cloud computing
+- 💞️ I’m looking to collaborate on Making projects on Web Development and Java Programming.
 - 📫 How to reach -me send me a request
 - 😄 Pronouns: ...Rohit
 - ⚡ Fun fact: ...
 I am a student 21 yr old